devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 ```
 Again wait for 5 minutes and your issue should be resolved

-#### 5. Grafana dashboards not visible in App Details page even after adding prometheus endpoint or Graphs showing error panel with id 2 not found
+#### 5. Grafana dashboards not visible in App Details page even after adding Prometheus endpoint or Graphs showing error panel with id 2 not found

-If the graphs are not visible check if prometheus is configured properly.
-Then go to Global Configurations > Clusters & Environments > Click on any environment for the cluster where you added prometheus endpoint and simply click `Update`.
+If the graphs are not visible check if Prometheus is configured properly.
+Then go to Global Configurations > Clusters & Environments > Click on any environment for the cluster where you added Prometheus endpoint and simply click `Update`.
 If the charts are still not visible, try visiting the url: <devtron-url>/grafana?orgId=2
 If you see `Not Found` on this page, then follow all the given steps or if the page is accessible and you are getting `panel with id 2 not found` then follow from step 6:
-1. Get grafana password using `kubectl -n devtroncd get secret devtron-secret -o jsonpath='{.data.GRAFANA_PASSWORD}' | base64 -d`
+1. Get Grafana password using `kubectl -n devtroncd get secret devtron-secret -o jsonpath='{.data.GRAFANA_PASSWORD}' | base64 -d`
 2. `kubectl run --rm -it --image quay.io/devtron/k8s-utils:tutum-curl curl` Run this command and it will create a pod for using `curl`
-3. Copy the following and change `grafana-password` with your password of grafana and change the value of `prometheusUrl` with your prometheus endpoint
+3. Copy the following and change `grafana-password` with your password of Grafana and change the value of `prometheusUrl` with your Prometheus endpoint
 ```
 cat << EOF
 grafanaUrl="http://admin:grafana-password@devtron-grafana.devtroncd/grafana"